JoinColony/colonyJS/docs/_Topics_TaskLifecycle.md

 ### Rate and Reveal

 After the task deliverable has been submitted (or the due date has passed), the work rating period begins.

-Task payouts are determined by work rating based on a 3-star system.
+Task payouts are determined by work ratings based on a 3-star system.

-* The `EVALUATOR` reviews the work done and submits a rating for the `WORKER`.
+* The `EVALUATOR` reviews the deliverable and submits a rating for the `WORKER`.
-* The `WORKER` considers the task assignment and submits a rating for the `MANAGER`.
+* The `WORKER` reviews the specification and submits a rating for the `MANAGER`.

 Because work ratings are on-chain, they follow a "commit and reveal" pattern in which ratings are obscured in order to prevent ratings from influencing each other.